-Do not allow the milled surface to remain exposed to traffic for a period greater than 72 hours unless adverse weather prevents placement of the asphalt layer.
-In the event of adverse weather, resume placement of the asphalt layer as soon as conditions permit.
+Do not allow the milled surface to remain exposed for a period greater than 72 hours unless adverse weather prevents placement of asphalt surface layer.
+In the event of adverse weather, resume placement of asphalt surface layer as soon as conditions permit.